-IT security and control firm Sophos has today published its Security Threat Report 2011, analysing cybercrime during the last year and looking at IT security trends to watch in 2011.
+IT security and control firm Sophos has today published its Security Threat Report 2011, analyzing cybercrime during the last year and looking at IT security trends to watch in 2011.

 A highlight of the report is the findings of Sophos’s latest 'Social Security' survey*, which polls computer users on their experiences of social networking security threats.

 The survey charts user experience of social networking, particularly in the workplace.